danielsaidi/website_danielsaidi/collections/_posts/2018/2018-08-26-automate-setting-up-mac-os.md

 done
 ```

 This prints a "main menu" with various options.
-As you can see, I have split it
-into several modules, with an `all` option that installs everything.
+As you can see, I have split it  into several modules, with an `all` option that installs everything.

-The script above lacks the `process_options` function that it refers to.
-Add the
-following code snippet above `while true`:
+The script lacks the `process_options` function that it refers to.
+Add this above `while true`:

 ```bash